ctoyan/ponieproxy/filters/README.md

 You can add or remove filters in the two arrays in the `main.go` file - `RequestFilters` and `ResponseFilters`.

-Check out the default filters and you'll see how easy it is to write your own.
+By default all filters are added (enabled).
+If you remove/comment them from `main.go`, they won't be applied.

-## Default Filters
+## Basic Filters
 The idea for those is to provide more basic functionality which most people would want.
 You can check details in `filters/write.go` and `filters/populate.go`.
-Currently the default ones are:
+Currently they are:

 - `PopulateUserData()` - populates the ctx.UserData with some userful data, which is send across all captured requests/responses
-- `WriteReq()` - writes uniquely hashed and unique requests for all matching regexes in urls.txt
+- `WriteReq()` - writes uniquely hashed and unique requests for all matching regexes in inscope.txt
-- `WriteResp()` - writes uniquely hashed and unique responses for all matching regexes in urls.txt
+- `WriteResp()` - writes uniquely hashed and unique responses for all matching regexes in inscope.txt

 ## HUNT Filter
-Ponieproxy applies filters to ease the use of the [HUNT Methodology](https://github.com/bugcrowd/HUNT).
+Ponieproxy applies a filter to ease the use of the [HUNT Methodology](https://github.com/bugcrowd/HUNT).

 A valid question is - **What's the difference with the Burp and ZAP plugins that are already present?**